 Once you try these Slow Cooker Black Beans, you won’t want to go back to canned!
-These smokey, flavor-packed black beans are the perfect way to add an extra burst of flavor to any dish.
-Making Crockpot Black Beans is so easy!
+Smokey and flavor-packed, they are the perfect way to add an extra burst of flavor to any dish.

 Black Beans are a staple in my kitchen.

 In addition to using them in casseroles and serving them as a side dish, I love using them in salads, bowls, and wraps.

 In the past, I never considered making dried black beans.
 It seemed like a lot of work.

 And why bother when you could just pop open a can?

 Five or six years ago, I started reading about the harmful effects of BPA, which is found in most canned goods.

 Once I started learning more, I vowed to make an effort to ditch plastics and use fewer cans.

 Since beans can be made at home fairly easily, I decided that this was a fabulous place to start.